jcgonzalezb/TAE_Academy_Automation_Final_Exam/README.md

 ##  Environment
 This project was developed on IntelliJ IDEA 2022.2.3 (Community Edition), JDK 11.0.16.1 and Maven 3.8.6.

+For this project, several dependencies were installed, and to run both the web and the mobile modules sequentially using one suiteTest.xml, the following dependencies were installed using specific versions:

+    Testng.version 6.14.3
+    Selenium.version 3.141.59
+    Appium.version 7.2.0

+These are not the last versions are of the dependencies mentioned above and were installed because there is an incompatibility between those three dependencies when the last versions are used.
+Some problems found were the inability to work with Json files when the last versions of Selenium and Appium were used.
+Also, the last version of TestNg did not work properly with Appium version 7.2.0.
+For more information about this issue you can check this link out: https://stackoverflow.com/questions/69742325/java-lang-noclassdeffounderror-org-openqa-selenium-remote-internal-jsontowebele

 ## Installation

 1. Clone this repository